DannyArends/UM-HET3/README.md

 The folder [Interactions/](./Interactions/) contains the Interaction models used to investigate / map all interactions between G x G, G x Sex, G x Site, and G x Drug.
 As well as code for creating the big interaction table figure inside the paper.

+The folder [Figures & Images/](./Figures & Images/) contains code that produces the figures / images inside the paper.
+Not all figure code is found here some code lives in their respective folders (e.g. visualizations of predictions are found in [Predictions/](./Predictions/), while some GxG images are found in [Interactions/](./Interactions/).

 The folder [Inversions/](./Inversions/) contains the inversion finder code, which finds inversion by looking at recombination frequency using an 8-marker sliding window.

 The folder [SingleLocus/](./SingleLocus/) contains all the code used to investigate single loci in the UM-HET3 genome (e.g. The Vita9B locus previously found by R. Miller), as well as code for mapping the control animals used in the Science paper by Sleiman et al. to compare/align their original work on a subset of animals with our mapping approach.
 Furthermore, there is code to investigate distal chromosome X and proximal chromosome 1, at which we observed some distortion in recombination frequency.